polyfy/polylith/readme.md

 Now, all the headers are green, and that is because all the implementing components are known within the selected project.
-The `+` signs shows indirect dependencies.
+The `+` signs show indirect dependencies.
 An example is the `article` component that uses `log` indirectly:  article > database > log.

-> Tip: If the headers and the "green rows" doesn't match, it may indicate that we have unused components that can be removed from the project.
+> Tip: If the headers and the "green rows" don't match, it may indicate that we have unused components that can be removed from the project.

 We can also show dependencies for a specific brick within a project: